Calgary-Fort: History

 The Riding covers some of the cities older blue collar neighbourhoods including Forest Lawn, Dover, Inglewood, Lynwood Ridge, Ogden, Erin Woods and the Foothills Industrial Park.
 The riding was largely broken with three distinct residential sections surrounded by industrial areas.

 The riding suffered from a number of environmental problems in recent years caused by heavy industry.
 Soil contamination from the old oil refinery in Lynwood Ridge has created a ghost town of houses in limbo.
 Canadian Pacific Railway has also been to blame for heavy soil contamination affecting residents along the tracks in Ogden by a chemical known as Trichloroethylene used as a track degreaser.
 In 1999 the Hub Oil refinery just east of Erin Woods exploded raining contamination on the neighbourhood.
 The riding also has a quarantined site where the Inglewood Refinery used to be for soil contamination problems.

 The riding had been a Progressive Conservative stronghold and was held continuously by PC MLA Wayne Cao since its creation in 1997 until the 2015 election, when the riding was won by New Democrat Joe Ceci.

 Boundary history

 The electoral district was created in the 1996 boundary re-distribution out of Calgary-East and named after the historical Fort Calgary.

-The riding had significant changes in the 2010 Alberta boundary re-distribution, and was expanded to meet the new boundaries of the City of Calgary and gained some rural portions that had belonged to Foothills-Rocky View.
-The electoral district also gained the neighborhoods of Ramsay that was previously in Calgary-Egmont and East Village which was in Calgary-Buffalo.
+The riding had significant changes in the 2010 Alberta boundary re-distribution, and was expanded to meet the new boundaries of the city of Calgary and gained some rural portions that had belonged to Foothills-Rocky View.
+The electoral district also gained the neighbourhoods of Ramsay that was previously in Calgary-Egmont and East Village which was in Calgary-Buffalo.
 The riding also expanded south into industrial land that was formerly part of Calgary-Hays.

-The Calgary-Fort electoral district was dissolved in the 2017 electoral boundary re-distribution int Calgary-Peigan ahead of the 2019 Alberta general election.
+The Calgary-Fort electoral district was dissolved in the 2017 electoral boundary re-distribution into Calgary-Peigan ahead of the 2019 Alberta general election.